1coderookie/KobraGoNeoInsights/docs/calibration.md

 See the belonging section for your specific model in the section ["ABL Sensor"](hardware/printhead.md#abl-sensor) for further information and instructions about how to do so.

 #### Activate The ABL Function
-To make the measured values of the ABL come into account later when it comes down to printing, you'll need to add a certain g-code command to the start g-code section of your slicer.
-So enter the settings in your slicer and search the place where this section is located.
-Then add the command `M420 S1` in a new line *after* the last `G28` command (which is the homing command) being in there.
+The ABL function should already be active, even though you might came across the fact that it's often said that you have to add the `M420 S1` after the last `G28` command in the start g-code of your slicer to activate it and have the bedmesh loaded.
+In the firmware there's the setting `#define ENABLE_LEVELING_AFTER_G28`, which activates the ABL after G28 (homing) was called.
 This will load the specific mesh values from the printer's EEPROM and activate the function of the ABL, so that minor height variations of the bed's surface will be compensated while printing.
+So there should be no need to add the `M420 S1` command.
+As a matter of fact, adding it might even cause irregularities.

+However, it seems that sometimes it *is* necessary to add that command to the start g-code though.
+In that case you can try if it really makes a change if you add it, or if it might even cause problems (like a wrong compensation).
+In that case enter your slicer's configuration settings, search for the start g-code section and add the command `M420 S1` in a new line right after the last `G28` command (which is the homing command) being in there.

 ---